 Saturday, November 9 – Eastwood Meadows, Gainesville, Florida

 Saturday, October 19 – Cancelled due to inclement weather

 Saturday, September 21 – Waldo, Florida

-Twenty-three trees (Florida Elms, Live Oaks, Longleaf Pines, Magnolias, and White Oaks) were planted at three locations: the Waldo Community Center, Waldo First Baptist Church, and the Waldo City Hall.
+Twenty-three trees – florida elms (Ulmus americana var. floridana), live oaks (Quercus virginiana), longleaf pines (Pinus palustris), southern magnolias (Magnolia grandiflora), and white oaks (Quercus alba) – were planted at three locations: the Waldo Community Center, Waldo First Baptist Church, and the Waldo City Hall.